varunpenumudi/mymicrograd/README.md

    <img src="assets/image.png" width=400 height=250> <img>
 <p>

-**mymicrograd** is an implementation of Andrej Karpathy’s **micrograd**, a backpropagation and neural networks engine.
+**mymicrograd** is my implementation of Andrej Karpathy’s **micrograd**, a backpropagation and neural networks engine.
 This project provides a foundation for understanding the core concepts behind neural networks, gradient computation, and backpropagation in a simple, clean codebase.

 ## **Features**